VentureCraft/revisionable/readme.md

 # Revisionable

+Wouldn't it be nice to have a revision history for any model in your project, without having to do any work for it.
+By simply extending revisionable form your model, you can instantly have just that, and be able to display a history similar to this:

+* James changed title from 'Something' to 'Something else'
+* James changed category from 'News' to 'Breaking news'
+* Steve changed category from 'Breaking news' to 'News'

+So not only can you see a history of what happened, but who did what, so there's accountability.

 Revisionable is a laravel package that allows you to keep a revision history for your models without thinking, extending the handy [Ardent](https://github.com/laravelbook/ardent) package.
 For some background and info, [see this article](http://www.chrisduell.com/blog/development/keeping-revisions-of-your-laravel-model-data/)
 > Ardent gives you access to more control over the model, but only when you need it.
 [Check out its docs here](https://github.com/laravelbook/ardent)